Lynred: History

 In 2000, Sofradir was headed by Philippe Bensussan as chairman and CEO.
 Sofradir continued its development and production with second generation (TDI scanning) and third generation (staring) infrared detectors as well as others.
 The company also participated in the production of high performance infrared common modules (SADA II) for the US Army as well as 2D staring arrays mainly for use with missiles.

-At the beginning of 2000, Sofradir began delivering QWIP detectors in cooperation with Thales Research and Technologies (TRT) and uncooled products based on the microbolometers technology which had been developed at CEA-LETI.
+At the beginning of 2000, Sofradir began delivering QWIP detectors in cooperation with Thales Research and Technologies (TRT) and uncooled products based on the microbolometers technology which had been developed at CEA-Leti.
 Following these first deliveries, ULIS (a subsidiary of Sofradir at 85%) was established.
 (General Electric owns the remaining 15% of ULIS).
+ULIS would ultimately become the second-largest producer of microbolometer-based thermal imaging sensors.

 Sofradir continued to increase the size of its facilities, in 2008 increasing the area by 50% including a 70% increase in area for clean rooms.
 In December 2008, Sofradir acquired Electrophysics Corp., renamed Sofradir EC, Inc., in Fairfield NJ USA.
 The acquisition was expected to accelerate the development of Sofradir and its subsidiary ULIS in the North American market.

+In January 2019, Sofradir and its subsidiary Ulis confirmed their participation in the Nano 2022 program, the French component of the European IPCEI plan on nanoelectronics.
+The company plans to invest €150 million in this program over five years (2018–2022).

+In June 2019, Sofradir (750 employees) and its subsidiary ULIS (200 employees) announced their merger and new company name: LYNRED.
+The US entity remains a subsidiary and has been renamed Lynred USA.

+Post-merger LYNRED remains a jointly owned (50/50) subsidiary of Thales and Safran.
+The company currently develops and commercializes several IR technologies: microbolometers, InGaAs and MCT (Mercury Cadmium Telluride, also abbreviated as HgCdTe).
+LYNRED’s infrared detector portfolio covers the entire infrared electromagnetic spectrum, from SWIR to VLWIR.

+In 2023, Lynred invested 85 million euros in its new Campus infrared technology production site, to meet the growing needs of both the military and automotive markets.

+In December 2023, Hervé Bouaziz is appointed Executive President of Lynred, and Xavier Caillouet becomes CEO.